a-b-street/abstreet/docs/design.md

 How did AORTA do it?

-- agent.step for all of em
+- agent.step for all of em (mutate stuff)
 	- enter intersections, telling them. must've previously gotten a ticket
-- let all the agents react to the new world
+- let all the agents react to the new world (immutable, except for IDEMPOTENTLY asking for turn)
 	- here we ask for tickets, unless we've already got one
 - same for intersections
 	- grant them here